-The Palio di Siena is one of the most awaited events of the summer in Tuscany and is ancient in origin.
-It’s Italy's most famous horse race, taking place twice a year in piazza del Campo, Siena’s main, medieval, shell-shaped square.
-The stars of the Palio who have competed in the event for centuries with passion are districts called “contrade” into which the city is divided.
-This historic tradition dates to 1633 and every year Siena goes back in time to relive this event.
-Here’s the main information you should know to understand as much as possible about the Palio di Siena.
+The Palio di Siena is one of Tuscany’s most awaited summer events.
+Boasting centuries-old origins, Italy's most famous horse race takes place twice a year in piazza del Campo, Siena’s main medieval, shell-shaped square.
+The Palio has for centuries been a competition among the city’s districts, called contrade.
+This historic tradition dates to 1633, but every year Siena relives the event with the zeal of its past.
+Want to visit the famous horse event?
+Here are the main things you should know before seeing the Palio di Siena.

-Who can take part in the race?
-How does it work?It’s not very simple to explain how the Palio works because it is quite a complex event and also because there are many rules that maybe only the Contrade know!
-Not all the 17 Contrade can participate in the race.
-Only 10 out of the 17 take part in each race (10 on July 2 and 10 on August 16): 7 are those that did not participate in the previous race, while lots draw the other three.
-This means that a Contrada may be running both, one or no races at all.
+The Palio is quite a complex event, as there are many rules that maybe only the contrade know!
+Not all 17 contrade participate in the race.
+Only 10 out of the 17 take part in each race (10 on July 2 and 10 on August 16): 7 that did not participate in the previous race will run in the next one, while the remaining three are drawn at random.
+This means that a contrada may be running both, one or no races at all.

 The Palio prize is the so-called Drappellone, meaning large drape, or Cencio, a large painted silk canvas designed and created each year by a different artist.
 The winning contrada displays the canvas in its museum during district celebrations.
 The oldest existing Palio dates to 1719 and belongs to the Aquila contrada.